New Paragraph

 D. Week of August 26, 2024: Legislative District Committees reorganize by Party electing their Chairs and Vice-Chairs.
 Meeting called by outgoing LD Chair.
 (Legislative districts wholly contained within a county can reorganized at the County Reorganizational Mtg.)

-E. Week of Sept 2, 2024 Senatorial District Committees reorganize by Party electing their committee officers, State Committeeman, and State Committeewoman.
+E. Week of Sept 2, 2024 Senatorial District Committees reorganize by Party electing their committee officers.
+Optionally, at the discretion of the Chair, a State Committeeman and State Committeewoman and be elected at this meeting or must elected at a second meeting called for the Saturday following the General Election.
 Meetings called by outgoing SD Chair.

 F. Week of September 9, 2024: Congressional District Committees reorganize by Party electing their committee officers.
 Meeting called by outgoing CD Chair.